-Kardashian robbery probe: Driver, 2 others released in Paris
+Kardashian robbery probe: Driver, 2 others freed; DNA found

 - AG Bob Ferguson unveils assault-weapons ban for Washington — and a backup plan

+The younger Madar and four other people still in custody are suspected of a direct role in the robbery, the office said.
+Investigators have also found the DNA of one suspect, Aomar Ait Khedache, a 60-year-old Algeria-born French citizen, at the scene, it added.

+The suspects arrested Monday ranged in age from 23 to 72 and included several people known for prior robberies and other crimes, according to a police document seen by The Associated Press.

-An investigating judge may travel to the United States to speak with Kardashian West.
+A French investigating judge may travel to the United States to speak with Kardashian West.

-This story has been corrected to show that the jewelry was worth $10 million, not $100 million.
+The jewels have not been recovered.
+In neighboring Belgium, the Antwerp prosecutor’s office would not comment Wednesday on reports that the stolen goods might have been smuggled to Antwerp, a major jewel trading center.

+Thieves are believed to have forced their way into the private apartment where Kardashian West was staying during Paris Fashion Week, tied her up and stole the jewelry.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.